mcdays94/cloudflare-booth-puzzle-do/README.md

 ## Compatibility
 - Public/admin APIs preserved, so the original admin UI should work.
-- Uses `puzzledo.lusostreams.com` to avoid conflicts with your existing `puzzle.lusostreams.com` deployment.
 - Environment variables moved to secrets for better security.

 ## Security